lightern/rust/sudokusolver/README.md

 ```
 ## In Windows:

-1) First go to http://www.msys2.org/ and install msys (link on top of the page, in case you don't know which version, it's most probably x86_64)) and accept run it after install (needed to install some stuff):
+1) First go to http://www.msys2.org/ and install msys (x86_64) and check to run it after install (needed to install some stuff):

 2) Run these commands inside MSYS you just opened and accept when asked to confirm (this will install some stuff for compiler to use):
 ```